- Selling Sounds: The Commercial Revolution in American Music (Harvard University Press) is now out in paperback

 ONLINE SUPPLEMENT TO SELLING SOUNDS: For sound files, images, and videos to supplement Selling Sounds, click here.

-RECENT AND UPCOMING APPEARANCES–Talks, lectures, comments, multimedia presentations:
+NEWS and RECENT AND UPCOMING APPEARANCES–Talks, lectures, comments, multimedia presentations: